MicrosoftDocs/CommunityToolkit/docs/maui/views/popup/popup-options.md

     CanBeDismissedByTappingOutsideOfPopup = false
 });
 ```
+> [!NOTE]
+> You can cache the `PopupOptions` to reuse on future navigations or with other popups that share the same configuration, that would prevent unnecessary allocations.
 ## Customize the Overlay Color

 `PopupOptions` provides the `PageOverlayColor` property which can control the `Color` that overlays the current page.
 The following example shows how to set the `PageOverlayColor` to orange.